All Collections

 How much of an impact can installing Termly have?

-The impact that installing a CMP will have on the reporting generated by your web-analytics platform depends on how many of your users opt out of the analytics cookies.
+The impact that installing a CMP will have on the reporting generated by your analytics platform depends on how many of your users opt out of the analytics cookies.
 The proportion of users that decline consent is a rough estimate of how much the reporting will be impacted.

 Mitigation strategies to reduce the impact of installing Termly